 Yes, Virginia, there was an election this week: Pat Roggensack and Ed Fallone advanced to the general election for the Wisconsin Supreme Court.

 A relatively small matter in the Public Works Committee meeting led to our most commented-upon story of the week.
 A study that will begin for the Moorland Road/Durham Drive and Woods Road intersection could recommend roundabouts.

-Finally, the longstanding dispute between developer Art Dyer and the City of Muskego may have come to a close, at least in court.
-The lawsuit, which included claims of conspiracy and defamation, and $46 in damages, was dismissed in Waukesha County Circuit Court on Wednesday.
+Finally, the longstanding dispute between developer Art Dyer and the City of Muskego may have come to a close, at least in court. in Waukesha County Circuit Court on Wednesday.